...

 The exact cause of adult Oppositional Defiant Disorder (ODD) is still uncertain.
 However, research suggests a strong genetic component in the development of ODD in adults.
 Family studies have shown that ODD tends to run in families, indicating a hereditary predisposition to the disorder.
 This genetic link highlights the importance of understanding the role of genetics in adult ODD.

-In addition to genetics, there are several other risk factors that may contribute to the development of ODD in adults.
+In addition to genetics, several other risk factors may contribute to the development of ODD in adults.
 One significant risk factor is a history of childhood conduct disorder, which is often a precursor to ODD.
 Individuals who exhibit disruptive behaviour disorders during childhood are more likely to develop ODD in adulthood.

 Understanding the causes and risk factors of adult ODD

-In order to effectively treat and support individuals with adult ODD, it is essential to have a comprehensive understanding of the underlying causes and risk factors.
+To effectively treat and support individuals with adult ODD, it is essential to have a comprehensive understanding of the underlying causes and risk factors.
 Recognizing genetic predisposition, childhood conduct disorders, and trauma helps professionals tailor effective treatment plans.

 “By recognizing the genetic predisposition and considering the impact of childhood conduct disorders and traumatic experiences, professionals can tailor treatment plans to address these specific factors.”